kantord/headson/README.md

   - detailed: omission as `… N more lines …`.
   - strict: no array‑level omission line (individual long lines may still truncate with `…`).

-> **Note:** Filesets always render with per-file auto templates.
+> **Note:** In multi-file mode, each file uses its own auto format/template.
 When you need to preview a directory of mixed formats, skip `-f text` and let `-f auto` pick the right renderer for each entry.

+#### Source code support

+For source code files, headson uses an indentation-aware heuristic to build an outline, then samples representative lines from across that structure.

+- Lines are kept atomic: omission markers never split a line in half.
+- Under tight budgets, it tends to keep block-introducing lines (like function/class headers) and omit less relevant blocks from the middle.
+- With colors enabled, you also get syntax highlighting and line numbers.

 Show help: